emqx/emqx-docs/en_US/messaging/mqtt-delayed-publish.md

 2. Create another MQTT connection.
 Configure it as a subscriber.

-3. Select the connection named "Demo" in the **Connections** pane.
-Type the topic name `$delayed/10/x/y` in the topic textbox and type the message as "Delayed Message".
+3. Select the connection named `Demo` in the **Connections** pane.
+Type the topic name `$delayed/10/x/y` in the topic text box and type the message as `Delayed Message`.

    - `$delayed`: Indicates it is a delay message.
    - `10`: Indicates the delayed interval is 10 seconds.
    - `x/y`: Indicates the topic name of the message.

-4. Select the connection named "Subscriber".
+4. Select the connection named `Subscriber`.
 Click the **New Subscription** button to create a subscription.
 Type `x/y` in the **Topic** textbox to subscribe to this topic.

    <img src="./assets/subscribe-delayed-message.png" alt="subscribe-delayed-message" style="zoom:35%;" />

-5. Select the connection named "Demo" in the **Connections** pane.
-Click the send button to send the "Delayed Message" with topic `$delayed/10/x/y`.
+5. Select the connection named `Demo` in the **Connections** pane.
+Click the send button to send the `Delayed Message` with topic `$delayed/10/x/y`.

    <img src="./assets/publish-delayed-message.png" alt="publish-delayed-message" style="zoom:35%;" />

 6. Wait for 10 seconds.
-You will see the connection named "Subscriber" receive the delayed message after 10 seconds.
+You will see the connection named `Subscriber` receive the delayed message after 10 seconds.

    <img src="./assets/receive-delayed-message.png" alt="receive-delayed-message" style="zoom:35%;" />